MannyKayy/coursera-getting-and-cleaning-data-project/CodeBook.md

 More Information
 ----------------

 Details on the layout and structure of the raw data can be found in the `Readme.txt` file within the downloaded UCI dataset folder.

+The merged data set is 10299 observations by 561 variables (563 when you include the subject and activity variables).
+The variables also appear to be normalized and bounded within [-1,1].

+After the means and measurements are extracted, we are left with a 10299 * 66 dataframe.

+The descriptive activity names are then set using the labels defined in `activity_labels.txt` and prepended to the data frame along with subject data.
+This forms a 10299 * 68 dataframe.

+After calculating the mean for each measurement.
+The final data table (which is 180 * 68) is written out to file.